 We provide a fast, great value Dari (Persian) translation service that can give you the same high quality but up to 40% less in price as other vendors.
-We'll supply your translated Persian document back to you in exactly the same format you gave it to us in.
-This means you'll have an accurate Dari (Persian) translation you can use straight away.
+We'll supply your translated document back to you in exactly the same format you gave it to us in.
+This means you'll have accurate content you can use straight away.

 Need your Dari translation in a hurry?
-We can provide rapid turnaround translations, even on very large documents using our STX collaborative translation portal.
-On average translators can get through 3,000-4,000 words per day, using STX translators can get up to 6,000-7,000 words per day and multiple translators can work on larger documents concurrently making it possible to get even very large documents translated with a couple of days.
+We can provide rapid turnaround translations, even on very large documents using our Transl8 collaborative translation portal.
+On average translators can get through 3,000-4,000 words per day, using Transl8 translators can get up to 6,000-7,000 words per day and multiple translators can work on larger documents concurrently making it possible to get even very large documents translated within a couple of days.

-Persian has had a considerable influence on neighboring languages, particularly the Turkic languages in Central Asia, Caucasus, and Anatolia, neighboring Iranian languages, as well as Armenian, Arabic and other languages.
+Persian has had a considerable influence on bordering languages, particularly the Turkic languages in Central Asia, Caucasus, and Anatolia, nearby Iranian languages, as well as Armenian, Arabic and other languages.
 It has also exerted a strong influence on South Asian languages, especially Urdu, as well as Hindi, Punjabi, Sindhi, Saraiki, Sylheti, Bengali, and Oriya.

 The origin of Dari comes from Persian (Farsi), it is called middle Persian which was spoken during the rule of the Sassanid dynasty.
 At that time Afghanistan was under the rule of the Persian empire, therefore, adopting the language at that time.